chengevo/chengevo.github.io/content/post/life-time-in-Rust.md

 }
 ```

-What `strtok` does is try to find the delimiter in a string slice, if found returns the part of the string slice before the first occurence of the delimiter, and make the parameter points to what's left in the string slice.
-For example, if passe in `"hello world"` and `'o'` , this function should return "hell", and its parameter should points to `" world"` .
-The code won't be able to run for now because we need to add lifetime annotation to `strtok`.
-But before that, lets think about what's `&mut &str`.
+What `strtok` does is try to find the delimiter in a string slice.
+If found, it returns the part of the string slice before the first occurrence of the delimiter and makes the parameter point to what's left in the string slice.
+For example, if you pass in `"hello world"` and `'o'` , this function should return "hell", and its parameter should point to `" world"` .
+The code won't compile for now because we need to add lifetime annotations to `strtok`.
+But before that, let's think about what `&mut &str` means.

 ### &amp;mut &amp;str {#and-mut-and-str}

 The type `&mut &str` is a mutable reference to a shared string slice.
-Let's look at following example.
+Let's look at the following example.

 ```rust
 fn main() {